 \subsection{Correcting the mean field for metallicity and temperature effects}

 The significant correlations we identified in Sect.~\ref{ssec:correlation} between model residuals and stellar parameters can be used to estimate the effect of the latter on the observed mean field strengths.
 With that information, this effect can then be removed.
-In this way, we effectively normalise all stars to solar metallicity and effective temperature.
-Consequently, we isolate the rotation rate as the main dynamo-related parameter across the sample of stars considered here, allowing us to estimate how emerging flux and the mean field strength scale \emph{only} with rotation.
+In this way, we effectively normalised all stars to solar metallicity and effective temperature.
+Consequently, we isolated the rotation rate as the main dynamo-related parameter across the sample of stars considered here, allowing us to estimate how emerging flux and the mean field strength scale only with rotation.

-We first take the residuals $\Delta B$ in Eq.~(\ref{eq:deltaB}) for each star.
-We then perform a linear multivariate regression of the residuals against the temperature deviation $\Delta T_{\rm eff}$ and metallicity [Fe/H], fitting the model
+We first took the residuals $\Delta B$ in Eq.~(\ref{eq:deltaB}) for each star.
+We then performed a linear multivariate regression of the residuals against the temperature deviation $\Delta T_{\rm eff}$ and metallicity [Fe/H], fitting the model

 without an intercept term, interpreting $\Delta B$ as the predicted correction to $B$.
 This yields correction coefficients of $a = +0.300 \pm 0.284$~G~K$^{-1}$ and $b = +2020 \pm 396$~G~dex$^{-1}$ with $R^2 = 0.717$.